Cray-HPE/docs-csm/install/collecting_ncn_mac_addresses.md

 Pick out the MAC addresses for the `Bond` from both the `sw-spine-001` and `sw-spine-002` switches, following the [Collecting BMC MAC Addresses](collecting_bmc_mac_addresses.md) procedure.

-> **NOTE:** The node must be booted into an operating system in order for the `Bond` MAC addresses to appear on the spine switches.
+> **NOTE** The node must be booted into an operating system in order for the `Bond` MAC addresses to appear on the spine switches.
 >
 > A PCIe card with dual-heads may go to either spine switch, meaning `MAC0` must be collected from
 > `spine-01`.
 Refer to the cabling diagram or the actual rack (in-person).